VladAntonov95/todo/README.md

 - **Axios** — for making HTTP requests.

 ## 🚀 App Features

-The application fetches the first 10 tasks from "https://jsonplaceholder.typicode.com/todos".

-This app provides the following features for managing a todo list:

-1. Adding tasks: You can add new tasks to the list by filling in the input and clicking the "Add" button.
-2. Editing tasks: Tasks can be edited if they are not completed.
-3. Marking tasks as completed: Clicking on a task marks it as completed.
-4. Deleting tasks: You can delete any task from the list.
-5. Filtering tasks: Tasks are sorted so that incomplete tasks appear above completed ones.
-6. Editable interface: Tasks that are being edited have the option to save or cancel changes.

-🚀 Application Features
 The app fetches the first 10 tasks from JSONPlaceholder, simulating a real task list.
 Here are the features available in this app for managing the task list:

 - **Adding tasks:**